 MERAPU SVAASTHYA SPA

-In my sessions we focused mainly on my back/skeletal issues (I have scoliosis which throws off the alignment of my whole body) and my digestion problems.
-I’m allergic to gluten, lactose intolerant, and just have a very sensitive stomach in general, so when I travel and change up my diet, my digestion and overall stomach comfort really struggles.
+In my sessions, we focused mainly on my back/skeletal issues (I have scoliosis which throws off the alignment of my whole body) and my digestion problems.
+I’m allergic to gluten, lactose intolerant, and just have a very sensitive stomach in general, so when I travel and change up my diet, my digestion and overall stomach comfort really struggle.

 Andy treated me with acupuncture, osteopathic therapy, and then finished up by using moxa- a herb that can be burned to create deep heat- to help relieve some of the stagnant toxins built up in my back and right shoulder.

 Even with my fear of needles and constant questions, Andy made me feel completely comfortable and helped me to better understand how I can improve my overall well-being!

 Desa Seni is much more than just a place for yoga and wellness in Bali.
 It is a creative and sustainable community of creators who are ready to share their art, ideas, and good energy with guests, visitors, and anyone else that they can reach.

 I like to support places, companies, and people who are trying to do their part in making the world a better, more positive, and healthy place.
 Desa Seni is doing just that.

 - They give people a place where they can set aside the time to work on themselves and in turn go out and be better humans.